preloader

 • A delay can be defined at the API endpoint level.
 This allows consumers to specify the delay they’d like to see applied depending on their usage of the mock.
 This value overrides the API operation default delay when specified,

-• Delays can also be defined at the API request level, allowing consumer to dynamically change the mock response time for each and every request.
+• Delays can also be defined at the API request level, allowing consumers to dynamically change the mock response time for each and every request.
 This approach is particularly convenient if you are using a load injection tool and that your application is propagating headers to the mocks.

 Let’s dive in and use them in action! 🤿 🐠